 Now that you’ve bought a big bottle of Fernet, what can you do with it?
 Fernet is bitter enough that a little goes a long way (though some people do drink it by itself as a digestif!).
 Add a bit of Fernet Branca to prosecco or sparkling wine for a champagne cocktail—choose a sparkling wine on the sweeter side for the best balance.
 In South America, especially Argentina, Coke with Fernet Branca is a popular drink.
 In San Francisco, you’ll find bar patrons chasing shots of Fernet with ginger ale.
 Interestingly, in the U.S., pharmacies sold Fernet during Prohibition because of its purported health benefits.
 Most of those have been debunked but I’m sure glad Fernet is still around.

-If you’re looking for other fun cocktail recipes, don’t miss my White Wine Sangria with Strawberries.
+If you’re looking for other fun cocktail recipes, don’t miss my White Wine Sangria with Strawberries, my Cranberry Mimosa, my Blood Orange Margarita, and my Strawberry Mimosa.
 Need some nibbles with your cocktail?
 Check out these great appetizer recipes:

 - Cilantro-Lime Crab Salad with Paprika Toasts